pyav/restful-web-services/README.md

 downloaded, rerun the application and from the browser, call the url: http://localhost:8080/swagger-ui.html This will redirect to index.html and you would see the swagger UI for the endpoints that you have as part of the application.
+## OpenAPI documentation
+The OpenAPI documentation that gets generated and displayed on the swagger ui, can be found in api-docs.json file.
+This file is created manually and the contents can be found from swagger-ui itself by clicking on the link at "/v3/api-docs".